Kotti/kotti_navigation/README.rst

   Bootstrap, which shows items in a more traditional "vertical aspect" list format.

 ..
-Note:: If using the list display type, to avoid redundancy, you will
+Note:: Regarding the default top nav-bar in Kotti, to avoid redundancy, you
-          likely want to override the nav.pt view template, or remove it from master.pt, so that there are no nav items shown in the top bar.
+          may want to override the nav.pt view template, or remove it from master.pt, so that there are no nav items shown in the top bar.

 Configuring a Label